Can you be a green business if you didn’t quite set out to be?

 B Corp businesses are assessed by the not-for-profit B Lab, and accredited as such, for giving as much consideration to their social and environmental impact as they do to their financial returns.

-The certification is given to for-profit organisations who achieve at least a minimum score against a set of social and environmental standards.
+The certification is given to for-profit organizations who achieve at least a minimum score against a set of social and environmental standards.

 Used by more than 50,000 businesses, the B Impact Assessment (BIA) is a free, online platform that evaluates a company interacts with your workers, customers, community, and environment.

 However, if you are a startup that has been trading for less than a year, you can apply for a special “Pending B Corp” status, which means you go through assessed a B Impact Assessment with best estimate answers and meet a legal requirement for certification.

 For a fee, B Lab will grant your startup use of the Certified B Corp: Pending intellectual property to help publicly communicate your commitment.

 After a year of operation, you can apply for the full certificate.

 B Corp Certification is a powerful way to build credibility, trust, and value for your business—join a community of leaders who want to use business as a force for good and balance profit with purpose.

 Signal to current and future investors that your company is already measuring and managing its social and environmental performance with the best tools available.

 Demonstrate strong governance by adopting the legal framework early to protect your sustainable mission from the beginning.